codership/documentation/galeracluster/source/documentation/node-states.rst

 3. The node receives a :term:`State Snapshot Transfer`.
 It now has all cluster data and begins to apply the cached write-sets.

-   Here the node enables Flow Control to ensure an eventual decrease in the slave queue.
+   Here the node enables Flow Control to ensure an eventual decrease in the replica queue.

 4. The node finishes catching up with the cluster.
-Its slave queue is now empty and it enables Flow Control to keep it empty.
+Its replica queue is now empty and it enables Flow Control to keep it empty.

    The node sets the MySQL status variable :ref:`wsrep_ready <wsrep_ready>` to the value ``1``.
 The node is now allowed to process transactions.